kunkel321/Stickies/README.md

 ----------------
 * Find the "<> Code" droplist/button and download the ZIP file.
 * Right-click the ZIP file and choose "Extract".
-* Open the folder and double-click the "stick notes.exe" file to run the app.
+* Open the folder and double-click the "sticky notes.exe" file to run the app.
 * Do one of the Hotkey commands as seen below, or right-click a note for options.

 Customizable Hotkeys: